vsuopys/SecureSynapse/SecureSynapseBicep/README.md

 ![Deployed Architecture](images/deployedArchitecture.png?raw=true "Architecture")

 # Prerequisites
-**You must have an existing resource group** which will be used for all deployments.
+You **do NOT need to have an existing resource group**.
+The Bicep deployment will create a default resource group for you (rg-secsyn-bicep).
 Note that Synapse creates a managed resource group as part of the deployment process.
-The managed resource group is not alway cleaned up if you delete your own resource group.
+The managed resource group is not always cleaned up if you delete your own resource group.

 ## Secure Credentials
 In order to avoid storing passwords in the templates, you must pass a password as a parameter as shown below: